-Where COVID-19 has spread in the U.S.
+Where COVID-19 is spreading in the U.S.

-Where COVID-19 has spread around the world
+Where COVID-19 is currently spreading around the world

 Some 190 countries and territories, representing every region on Earth, have now reported at least one case of the novel coronavirus.
 While many of the worst-hit regions have leveled off, parts of South America, North Africa, and Europe have recently seen growth in daily new cases.

 How does the U.S. compare to other countries?